galette-plugins/plugin-oauth2/README.md

 `password` and `redirect_uri` are mandatory for each client. `redirect_uri` can be a list of URLs.

+Other client entries:
+* `title`: application name displayed on login and authorization screens,
+* `redirect_logout`: where to send members after they log out; Galette home page if not set,
+* `authorize`: who can log in, see below,
+* `scopes`: scopes requested by default, see below,
+* `legacy_data`: set to `true` to get data as they were sent before version 3.0.0.

 The corresponding Flarum configuration:

 ![Flarum configuration example](examples/flarum.png)